joshakbar14/qmodule_photonics/README.md

 # qmodule_photonics
-A python module to determine Q factor of photonic crystal nano cavities from spectral data
+A python module to determine Q value of photonic crystal nano cavities from spectral data